 - I really want to help you, what are you finding difficult at the moment?

-- I am always here to talk, Id really like to hear how you’re feeling at the moment?
+- I am always here to talk, I’d like to hear how you’re feeling at the moment?

 - Can we talk for a bit about how things are for you?

-More information can be found here at the Alzheimer’s Society website.
+Information about Alzheimer’s disease can be found at the Alzheimer’s Society website.